 4. Severe breast engorgement: Breast engorgement could cause the breast and the nipple to become hard, making it difficult for the baby to latch.
 It is more common in the initial weeks after childbirth when the milk supply is not well established.
-Try hand-expressing or pumping excess milk before attempting to latch the baby.
+Try hand-expressing or gently pumping excess milk before attempting to latch the baby.

 5. Poor sucking reflex: The baby may not have a deep latch due to poor sucking reflex.
 There could be various reasons behind it.
 For instance, premature babies often have poor primitive reflexes due to an underdeveloped body.
 Check with your baby’s pediatrician if you suspect that the baby has a poor sucking reflex.

-6. Flat or inverted nipples: Some women may have flat or inverted nipples, making it a bit difficult for the baby to latch.
+6. Flat or inverted nipples: Some women may have flat or inverted nipples, making it a bit more difficult for the baby to latch.
 However, it is not impossible to feed the baby with flat or inverted nipples.
-You may use a nipple shield to help with breastfeeding.
+You may use a nipple shield temporarily to help with breastfeeding.
 Speak to a lactation consultant to learn ways to establish a deep latch with flat or inverted nipples.

 7. Cleft lip and palate: Cleft lip and palate are congenital defects, causing an opening in the lip or palate (roof of the mouth), respectively.
 These conditions usually make it difficult for a baby to latch to the breast, and they may require feeding from specialized bottles.
 Thankfully, these conditions can be corrected with surgery, which may eventually help the baby latch to the breast for feeding (9).